 Moto G7 price and availability

 You won't be able to buy the Moto G7 directly from your carrier — unless your carrier is Google Fi, that is.
 Like the Moto G6 before it, the G7 will be fully supported by and sold through Google Fi, the company's pay-what-you-use wireless service.
 But the phone won't be stocked at other networks' stores, so you'd be best-served buying yours direct from Motorola or third-party retailers like Best Buy, B&H and Amazon.
+Speaking of Amazon, the site is now offering a version of the G7 with Alexa hands-free functionality built in for $50 off.

 Moto G7 Specs